dungatoro/vimatoro/README.md

 ```

 ## LSP
+The [Lsp](https://neovim.io/doc/user/lsp.html) is common in IDE's and provides
+code completion, syntaz highlighting, error and warning markers, definitions and
+etc.

 ```lua init.lua
 -- This function gets run when an LSP connects to a particular buffer. local on_attach = function(_, bufnr)